cytoscape/cytoscape.js/documentation/md/getting-started.md

 <script src="cytoscape.js"></script>
 ```

+To use Cytoscape.js from a CDN, use [CDNJS](https://cdnjs.com/libraries/cytoscape).
+Please do not hotlink to copies of Cytoscape.js from the documentation --- they're just for the demos.

 <span class="important-indicator"></span> Note that Cytoscape.js uses the dimensions of your HTML DOM element container for layouts and rendering at initialisation.
 Thus, it is very important to place your CSS stylesheets in the `<head>` before any Cytoscape.js-related code.
 Otherwise, dimensions may be sporadically reported incorrectly, resulting in undesired behaviour.

 Your stylesheet may include something like this (assuming a DOM element with ID `cy` is used as the container):